-Mallory Durkee (Ashburnham, MA) – BS (2014) in Natural Resources Conservation (Forest Ecology and Conservation) from the University of Massachusetts, Amherst.
+Mallory Durkee (Lead Educator) (Ashburnham, MA) – B.S.
+(2014) in Natural Resources Conservation (Forest Ecology and Conservation) from the University of Massachusetts, Amherst.
 Mallory grew up with a fondness for the outdoors as she spent her days exploring the beaver dam habitat in her backyard and the extensive protected open space that surrounded her small town.
 Following graduation, Mallory spent two years working in nonprofit land conservation where she lead an after-school science club, built school gardens and worked to instill a love of the land in all of her students.
 For Mallory, an adventurous day is spent discovering the many small towns of New England and searching for the best Pho around.
 At home, Mallory enjoys cooking, embroidery, and getting spooked by Stephen King novels.
-This will be Mallory’s third term teaching at The Ecology School.
+This will be Mallory’s fourth term teaching at The Ecology School.

 Miranda Wheeler (Washington, DC) Miranda grew up in Washington, DC but spent part of every summer on Mt.
 Desert Island, where she first came to love the Maine coast.
 Miranda recently moved to Maine full-time after four years in San Francisco studying photography, printmaking, and bookmaking.
 Before that she studied in New Orleans, where one of her favorite courses was an ecology class that involved lots of birdwatching and field trips to different ecosystems.
 She has taught in programs in DC, New Orleans, and southwestern Kenya.
 She loves cooking, music, art, pond hockey, animals of all kinds, climbing trees, getting lost and unlost, and scrambling around on big rocks, especially if they’re near the ocean.
 This will be Miranda’s second term as an educator at The Ecology School.

 Dawn Allison (Nurse) (Fort Valley, GA) – BA & RN (1990) University of Miami & Palm Beach State College in Florida.
 Nurse Dawn has been exploring nature most of her life from scuba diving and snorkeling in the Florida Keys, to horseback trail riding in Texas, Wyoming, and the Southwestern states.
 These days she tries for as many day hikes as she can wherever she goes.
 A camp nurse in Maine since 2012 she loves to travel, is a voracious reader, enjoys photography and crafts - especially cross-stitch, and absolutely loves a good joke or funny story.
 (If you have one, please tell her!)
 She has a grown daughter who lives in Wisconsin, and shares her year-round home in Georgia with her husband Dave, and son Zach.
 Two loopy Lab Retrievers and two crazy but cuddly cats (all rescue animals) round out the general mayhem there.